TanStack/query/README.md

 ### Custom Window Focus Event

-In rare circumstances, you may want manage your own window focus events that trigger React Query to revalidate.
+In rare circumstances, you may want to manage your own window focus events that trigger React Query to revalidate.
 To do this, React Query provides a `setFocusHandler` function that supplies you the callback that should be fired when the window is focused and allows you to set up your own events.
-When calling `setFocusHandler`, the previously set handler is removed (which in most cases will be the defalt handler) and your new handler is used instead.
+When calling `setFocusHandler`, the previously set handler is removed (which in most cases will be the default handler) and your new handler is used instead.
 For example, this is the default handler:

 ```js
 setFocusHandler(handleFocus => {